 As you get chronologically older, your cells naturally lose some of their autophagic ability.
 Lysosomes begin to malfunction, which means broken organelles, waste, and cellular garbage can collect inside the cells.
 This buildup produces proteins that can short circuit a cell’s ability to divide properly, and also lead to senescence.

 What Causes Cells To Age Prematurely?

 Your cells don’t need any help getting older.
 They naturally age and mature over time.
-However, genetics, lifestyle choices, and external factors can all put our cells on the fast track to aging, which means faster biological aging that is both physical and visible in our bodies.
+However, genetics, lifestyle choices, and external factors can all put our cells on the fast track to aging, which means a faster biological aging process that is both physical and visible in our bodies.